ckcherry23/grid-sudoku/README.md

 ### Unit Tests

 Vitest and React Testing Library are used for the unit and component tests.
+These tests are located in the `__tests__` directories and have the `.test.tsx` extension.
+They use mocks and Jest matchers to test the components, hooks and utility functions.

 To run the unit tests, use the following command:

 ```bash
 pnpm test